wast3land/Guliani-RW-Final/README.md

   If you run into an issue with Step 6 involving Python not being installed on your machine, please follow this online guide to get it installed, then do all the steps again: [https://kinsta.com/knowledgebase/install-python/](url)

+  From there, the game should be fairly self-explanatory, but an important note, entering the command\
+  "exit" at any prompt will save the game and return you to the Command Line (do step 6 to start the game again)\

+  As a final note, if you do encounter any bugs that break the game, entering the command "reset" at a terminal will\
+  erase your save data and start fresh game.

+  Any further questions, feel free to reach out to us: mrollinswaterman@uchicago.edu, guliani@uchicago.edu